BwithE/rpi-ap/README.md

 !!!CAUTION!!!, there is no login security for the webpage.
 I am currently working on a Captive Portal that will integrate fully into this project.
 Please check out https://github.com/BwithE/captiveportal

 # Things I'm working on:
-Dashboard -  instead of description menu
+Creating a Dashboard instead of a Description menu.

+Adding DNS/Ad-Blocking capabilities.

 Fixing the WiFi page to allow 5g channels.
 The webpage can only modify to 2g channels, unless you know how to use the terminal.